Sharpie/RTikZDevice/README.md

 #### New Features

 - Unicode Support!!!!
-XeLaTeX will be used automatically (if available) to calculate metrics and widths of unicode characters.
+XeLaTeX may now be used calculate metrics and widths for Unicode characters.
+PdfLaTeX remains the default LaTeX compiler, but this may be changed by setting the global option `tikzDefaultEngine` to `xetex`.

 - New global option `tikzXelatexPackages` which contains packages necessary to use unicode characters with xelatex.
 Specifically, the fontspec and the